Home » Healthy Nutrition » Healthy Diets

 Melon Heads: The Benefits of Melon Juice

 Fruit juices were once a universally healthy part of our diet.
 Now, most of the big brands load up their formula with high-fructose corn syrup and other harmful additives.
-This leaves a smaller selection of organic and artisan blend juices at much higher prices.But, if you can find the right supplier or even start juicing fruits yourself, new research out of Spain shows there may be more utility to juice (especially from melons) than just refreshment and preventative medicine.
+This leaves a smaller selection of and artisan blend juices at much higher prices.But, if you can find the right supplier or even start juicing fruits yourself, new research out of Spain shows there may be more utility to juice (especially from melons) than just refreshment and preventative medicine.

 Melon-Juice